HOW TO PURCHASE PAINTINGS ON THIS SITE:

 Pumpkin Buddies

 This is an 11 x 14 canvas painted with Acrylic Gouache.
 Ready for framing.
+NO LONGER AVAILABLE

 Saturday, October 4, 2025